-Coerced User and the Era of Smart City Dissonance
+The Coerced User and the Era of Smart City Dissonance

-Abstract
+Name Surname

+Author Affiliation

+Author’s email

-This paper discusses the societal impact of increased connectivity and innovation in the smart city on the city’s inhabitants and its effect on the definition of usability.
-We start by discussing the smart city’s connectivity revolution and the way it effects the perception of usability; eliminating the concept of Non-Users and creating the Coerced User and the Unwitting User, that don’t want to use the innovation, but are coerced to participate; providing it with physical space and data, therefore enjoying the data these service provide back in the form of city optimization.
-We then discuss the need for new design approaches addressing these users that will be translated to innovation acceptance.
-We present an empathic design study about the Coerced Users of sharable electric-scooter services in Tel Aviv.
-It demonstrates the importance of Coerced User design, and its impact on the inhabitants’ wellbeing.
-We found that Coerced User’s innovation rejection is mostly due to wrong technology implementation in the complex smart city structure creating a feeling of injustice in public goods distribution and an anomalous feeling of “Smart City Dissonance” that effects the inhabitants’ relationship with the public sphere.
+Abstract.
+This paper discusses the societal impact of increased connectivity and innovation on the smart city’s inhabitants and its effect on the definition of usability.
+We start by discussing the smart city’s connectivity revolution and the way it affects the perception of usability.
+In so doing, we eliminate the concept of Non-Users and employ instead Coerced and Unwitting Users, who do not wish to use the innovation, but are coerced into participating—providing it with physical space and data—and therefore enjoying the services returned in the form of city optimization.
+We then discuss the need for new design approaches addressing these users that may be translated into innovation acceptance.
+We present an empathic design study on the Coerced Users of shareable electric scooter services in Tel Aviv.
+It demonstrates the importance of Coerced User design and its impact on the inhabitants’ wellbeing.
+We found that the Coerced User’s rejection of innovation is due mostly to low-value technology implementation in the complex smart city structure, creating a feeling of injustice in public goods distribution and an anomalous feeling of “Smart City Dissonance” that affects the inhabitants’ relationship with the public sphere.

 Keywords: Smart City, Coerced User, Innovation Acceptance Life Cycle, Micro Mobility, User Experience

-Introduction:
+Introduction

-We are currently exposed to a large amount of technology as consumers of the public space.
-This due to the so-called smart city revolution that uses connectivity technologies and data-optimization software to make our lives more efficient and safer [1] thereby increasing our wellbeing [2-4].
-Since the smart city is based on data and connectivity [2-5] it requires a societal change in order to provide the public with its promised value.
-The city’s inhabitants; residents, workers and visitors, have to be digitally-connected, a change that impacts their way of life.
-In return they enjoy the city’s optimization and benefits.
-With the exponential pace of technological advancement [6] this informed transaction will likely become a core assumption of being part of a city’s ecosystem; a new rule that connects personal connectivity and being part of the city.
+We, as consumers of the public space, are currently exposed to a large amount of technology.
+This is due to the so-called “smart city revolution” which uses connectivity technologies and data-optimization software to make our city safer and more efficient [1], thereby increasing our wellbeing [2-4].
+Since the smart city is based on data and connectivity [2-5], it requires a societal change in order to provide the public with its promised value.
+The city’s inhabitants (its residents, workers and visitors) have to be digitally connected—a change that impacts their way of life.
+In return, however, they enjoy the city’s optimization and benefits.
+With the exponential pace of technological advancement [6], this informed transaction will likely become a core assumption of participating in a city’s ecosystem—a new rule that connects personal connectivity with being a part of the city.